Ethanol Business

 ETHANOL BUSINESS ACTIVITIES

-Thai Agro Energy Public Co., Ltd. (“TAE”), a subsidiary registered in Thailand, in which Lanna Resources Public Co., Ltd. directly holds 51 percent of the paid-up capital, conducts business in the production and distribution of ethanol (99.5% anhydrous alcohol by volume) for bio-fuel purpose.
-TAE operates two ethanol production plants located in Dan Chang District, Suphanburi Province.
-Production Line No. 1 has a production capacity of 150,000 liters per day, and the Production Line No. 2 has a production capacity of 200,000 liters per day, totaling 350,000 liters per day, utilizing molasses and cassava as main raw materials.
-Both ethanol plants have been granted investment privileges under the Investment Promotion Act B.E.
+Thai Agro Energy Public Co., Ltd. (“TAE”), a subsidiary registered in Thailand in which Lanna Resources Public Company Limited directly holds 51 percent of the paid-up capital, engages in the production and distribution of ethanol (99.5%) for fuel use.
+TAE operates two ethanol production lines located in Dan Chang District, Suphan Buri Province.
+Production Line No. 1 has a production capacity of 150,000 liters per day, while Production Line No. 2 has a production capacity of 200,000 liters per day, a total production capacity of 350,000 liters per day.
+The plants utilize molasses and cassava as the main raw materials.
+Both ethanol production lines have been granted investment promotion privileges under the Investment Promotion Act B.E.
 2520.
-Ethanol is a clean fuel used for blending with gasoline at 10, 20 and 85 percent, creating gasohol known as E10, E20 and E85, which can be used in general automobiles.
-Additionally, the ordinary shares of TAE have been listed on the Stock Exchange of Thailand since June 5, 2014.
+Ethanol is a clean fuel used for blending with gasoline at 10 percent, 20 percent, and 85 percent, producing gasohol known as E10, E20, and E85, which can be used in general automobiles.
+The ordinary shares of TAE have been listed on the Stock Exchange of Thailand (SET) since June 5, 2014.